powsybl/powsybl-core/docs/grid_features/network_modifications.md

 - Modify the HVDC line `activePowerSetpoint` if given, relatively to the existent `activePowerSetpoint` if `relativeValue` is true or as a replacement value if not.
 - Modify the `convertersMode` with the given one if set
 - Modify the angle droop active power control extension (if existing but will not crash if not found for the HVDC line):
-  - Enable or disable the ac emulation if given with the given `acEmulationEnabled`
+  - Enable or disable the ac emulation `acEmulationEnabled` is provided
-  - Update the active power if given with the given `p0`
+  - Update the active power if `p0` is provided
-  - Update the droop in MW/degree if given with the given `droop`
+  - Update the droop in MW/degree if `droop` is provided

 Class: `HvdcLineModification`

 ### Load

 #### Modification
-This modification is used to change the `P` and `Q` values of the load to new fixed values.
+This modification updates the `P` and `Q` values of the load.

 If `relativeValue` is true, then the new constant active power (P0) and reactive power (Q0) are set as the addition of the given value to the ancient one.
 If `relativeValue` is false, then the new constant active power (P0) and reactive power (Q0) are updated to the new given value.